vacationlabs/haskell-webapps/CONTRIBUTIONS.md

   - Minification toolchain to reduce the final JS size (closure compiler, specific ghcjs compilation options etc.)
   - Progressive loading of JS files to reduce initial page-load time
   - Server-side rendering of initial page-load
+  - Benchmarking how well the generated app fares on mobile

 **Please raise a PR against this file to add more higher-order design goals**